 Some debit cards have interactive dashboards that allow you to see all of the individual cards and the charges that have been made with them.
 If an employee has attempted to use his card at an unauthorized location, the attempt will be declined.
 You will be able to see what occurred and talk to your employee about it.

 Expense management features and controls from Bento for Business

 It is crucial for the success of your business that you have a system in place to manage your expenses.
 If you have a weak expense management system, you may suffer losses from expense leaks, fraud, and unauthorized purchases.
 The Bento for Business Visa debit cards come with built-in expense management features and controls.

 You are able to restrict where, how much, and when your employees can use your cards.
 For example, if you have a company that requires its staff to wear uniforms, you can give an employee who is responsible for sending them out to be cleaned a card that is restricted to paying your preferred launderer.
 You can limit the card to the normal price that you have negotiated with the laundry company.
 Once the payment has been made, you can turn the card off and turn it on again when it is time to send more uniforms out again.

 How Bento for Business helps small businesses

 The Bento for Business Visa debit card provides businesses with the flexibility that they need while also giving them the ability to implement stringent expense controls.
-Deposits that are held by Bento are insured by the FDIC for up to $250,000 through the Bancorp Bank; Member FDIC.
+Deposits that are held by Bento are insured by the FDIC for up to $250,000 through the Bancorp Bank, N.A.; Member FDIC.
 Bento also uses highly secure 256-bit SSL encryption technology to protect your information.